brittonlaroche/realm/inventoryDemo/README.md

 #### 4.4.1 Create a Supplier Secret Value for Twilio
-__DON't PANIC__ After you recieve the error that the Import failed because we didn't have a SupplierSecret, we will create a SupplierSecret value to be updated later.
+__DON't PANIC__ After you receive the error that the Import failed because we didn't have a SupplierSecret, we will create a SupplierSecret value to be updated later.
 (We can't have our secrets in github)

 https://docs.mongodb.com/realm/deploy/realm-cli-reference/#create-a-secret